kriptoistanbul/cryptocurrencynewspro/_posts/2022-05-23-what-is-sol.md

 <p>Solana is a popular blockchain platform for smart contracts and decentralized applications.
 The idea of ​​​​creation appeared in 2017 amid problems with scaling in <a href="https://cryptocurrencynewspro.com/what/bitcoin/" title="What is bitcoin" target="_blank">Bitcoin</a>  and <a href="https://cryptocurrencynewspro.com/what/eth/" title="What is Ethereum" target="_blank">Ethereum</a>.
 The project entered the crypto-exchanges in 2020, attracted multi-million dollar funding from venture funds, and the SOL cryptocurrency showed a yield of more than 5000% in 2021.
 The Solana blockchain is very fast (thanks to the innovative Proof-of-History algorithm): 50,000 operations per second, which is 2500 times faster than Ethereum and 20 times faster than VISA.
 The project is named after the popular beach in California Solana Beach - apparently the rest there is really great.</p>
 <img src="/assets/img/posts-img/sol/sol-coin.webp" alt="what is solana" width="612" height="301" loading="lazy">
 <h2 id="2">How to buy Solana cryptocurrency and where to store it</h2>
-<p>I think I will not be much mistaken if I say that you are at least thinking about buying the Solana cryptocurrency, since you are reading this article.
-Well, let's immediately figure out how to do it conveniently and profitably.
-First of all, you need to think about choosing a wallet for storing SOL.
-There you will receive a digital address for sending cryptocurrency:</p>
+<p>It is likely that you are considering purchasing Solana cryptocurrency, since you are reading this article.
+Now, let's examine how we can do it conveniently and profitably.
+Initially, it is important to select a wallet in which to store SOL.
+A digital address will be provided to assist in sending the cryptocurrency:</p>
-<p>In order not to make a mistake when copying an address, it is best to use a special button (to the right of the address) - this way it will completely go to the clipboard.
-Also, in most cryptocurrency applications, you can scan the address via a QR code - this is even safer.</p>
+<p>If you want to avoid making a mistake when copying an address, it is best to use a special button (to the right of the address) - this will guarantee that the address will be copied completely to the clipboard.
+Moreover, most cryptocurrency applications allow you to scan the address via a QR code, which is even safer.</p>
 <p>Today there are a huge number of cryptocurrency wallets, many of them have already added support for the Solana network.
 Here is a list of good options among different types of wallets:</p>
 <p>Binance</p>
 <p>Trutee Wallet</p>
-<p>Ledger</p>
+<p>Solana Ledger</p>
 <p>Phantom</p>
 <p>A few words about each option:</p>
 <img src="/assets/img/posts-img/sol/sol-ledger-wallet.webp" alt="solana wallet" width="512" height="256" loading="lazy">
 <ul>
 <li><strong>Binance</strong> is the largest cryptocurrency exchange.
 It is most profitable to buy and exchange digital assets on exchanges, and you don&rsquo;t have to bother with passwords and private keys of wallets.
 A great place to store small sums of SOL: the security on Binance is quite good, and the passive profit from staking is the highest - up to 11% per annum.
 It is better for large investors to withdraw money to external wallets in order to have 100% control over their money and passwords.</li>
 <li><strong>Trustee Wallet</strong> is a popular open source mobile wallet with a good level of security.
 Supports storage and exchange of more than a hundred cryptocurrencies.
 It differs from analogues in the presence of a convenient Russian interface and high percentages of SOL staking.</li>
-<li><strong>Ledger</strong> is the most famous cold wallet.
+<li><strong>Solana Ledger</strong> is the most famous cold wallet.
 The most secure place to store cryptocurrencies: the wallet connects to the network only when necessary, making it virtually unhackable.
-Outwardly similar to a flash drive, it costs $100-200 depending on the model.</li>
+Outwardly similar to a flash drive, it costs $100-200 depending on the model.For more information you can visit solana ledger websites.</li>
-<li><strong>Phantom</strong> is currently the best option for using and staking Solana on PC (through a browser).
+<li><strong>How to stake solana on Phantom?</strong>Phantom is currently the best option for using and staking Solana on PC (through a browser).
 Supports dozens of other blockchains as well as NFTs.</li>
 </ul>
 {% include youtube.html width="560" height="315" id="s8M73S6Dde8" start="0" title="What is Solana and how does it work" %}
 <p>Once you have decided on the choice of wallet, it remains to choose a way to buy Solana.
 I wrote in detail about all the ways to buy cryptocurrencies in this article and there are at least ten of them, but thanks to the low commissions in the Solana network, two are quite enough:</p>
 <p>The Binance crypto exchange always has the best buy price due to high liquidity - millions of traders participate in trading.
 Of the minuses - mandatory verification and a small number of replenishment methods (bank card and several payment systems).</p>
+<h2 id="3">is solana a good investment</h2>
+<p>As is common with crypto currencies, Solana's price fluctuates.
+The price of Sol has fallen in the last two days, but does that mean it's a bad investment?
+Of course not.
+Solana is still one of the fastest growing blockchains in the world, and it has a number of possible applications.
+DeFi, crypto credit web 3, and NFTs are all areas where Solana could excel.</p>
+<p>Solana has now been used in hundreds of applications.
+Brave Browser, Audius, MetaPlex, and Grape Protocol are the most prominent examples.
+Solana is one of the fastest developing blockchains in the world.
+According to reports, it can help developers build high-quality applications for DeFi, crypto-lending web 3 and NFTs that are both faster and cheaper.</p>
+<p>A key advantage of Solana is that transactions with comparable blockchain apps are slower and more expensive.
+Solana, for example, is capable of processing more than 2,000 transactions per second.
+That is much more than Ethereum, which processes fewer than 20 transactions per second.</p>
+<p>So, is solana a good investment or not?
+The answer is depends on what you are expecting from sol.
+Investing in Solana involves lots of risk, just as it would with any smaller altcoin.
+Experts recommend considering the potential of Solana and its relatively stable (albeit short) historical performance among the top crypto assets by market cap before purchasing it.</p>
-<h2 id="3">The best ways to make money with Solana</h2>
+<p><strong>The best ways to make good investment in Solana</strong></p>
 <h3 id="4">Solana taps</h3>
 <p>Let's start with the simplest way.
 Most cryptocurrencies can be obtained without investments on special faucet sites - Solana is no exception.
 The easiest way to earn money is to visit such sites every 10-60 minutes and make a click, for which a certain amount of cryptocurrency will be credited to the account.
 By repeating the operation daily, you can save up a good amount, especially if the price of the crypt goes up.
 Here are the best sites of this kind:</p>
 <img src="/assets/img/posts-img/sol/brave-solana-partner.webp" alt="brave" width="512" height="256" loading="lazy">